 See the examples below for more information.

-Use the templates below to format your papers in MLA9th style.
+Use the templates below to format your papers and annotated bibliographies in MLA 9th style.

 Note that some elements (like an appendix) are not necessary for certain papers.
 Omit pieces of the template when necessary and at the discretion of your instructor.